Perspective | It’s Prague on the Potomac, as we wearily wait for a shot at the vaccine

 A hierarchy where officials and their comrades are the ones who get the vaccine first?
 Check.

-Or should I say, Czech.
+Or, should I say, Czech.

 This past year in coronavirus America — from a president who told lies daily without flinching to long lines, confusion, chaos and inequity in the vaccine rollout — reminds me of life with my family in communist Czechoslovakia.